-This course includes the study of cellular structure, function and energy transfer; genetics; evolution, diversity and classification; and ecology.
-Students will perform laboratory investigations that study life processes, explain how organisms adapt to meet the challenges of living in their environment, and demonstrate the relationships between structures and function and change over time.
+This course includes the study of cellular structure, function, and energy transfer; genetics; evolution, diversity and classification; and ecology.
+Students will engage in the practices of science and engineering to construct their understanding of life processes, to explain how organisms adapt to meet the challenges of living in their environment, and to demonstrate the relationships between structure and function and change over time.
 Students will be expected to demonstrate the ways of thinking and acting that are inherent in the practice of science.
-Concurrent enrollment in or completion of Geometry is recommended.
 Note: Animals may be dissected in this course.
 Alternatives to dissection are available.

-Biology High School Assessment (HSA) Mastery
+4102 - Semester I 4103 - Semester II Biology High School Assessment (HSA) Mastery